open-policy-agent/opa/docs/content/management-decision-logs.md

 when the remote service responds with a non-2xx status.

 OPA periodically uploads decision logs to the remote service.
-In order to conserve network and memory resources, OPA attempts to fill up each upload chunk with as many events as possible while respecting the user-specified `upload_size_limit_bytes` config option.
-OPA defines an adaptive (`soft`) limit that acts as a measure for encoding as many decisions into each chunk as possible.
-It uses the below algorithm to optimize the number of log events to include in a chunk.
-The algorithm features three phases namely:
+In order to conserve network and memory resources, OPA attempts to fill up each message body with as many events as possible while respecting the user-specified `upload_size_limit_bytes` config option.
+Each message body is a gzip compressed JSON array and the `upload_size_limit_bytes` config option represents the gzip compressed size, it can be referred to as the compressed limit.
+To avoid compressing each incoming event to get its compressed size to see if the compressed limit is reached, OPA tries to make an educated guess what the uncompressed limit could be.
+It does so by using an adaptive limit, referred to as the uncompressed limit, that gets adjusted by measuring incoming events.
+This does mean that initially the chunk sizes will most likely be smaller than the compressed limit, but as OPA consumes more decision events it will adjust the adaptive uncompressed limit to optimize the messages.
+The algorithm to adjust the uncompressed limit uses the following criteria:

-`Scale Up`: If the current chunk size is within 90% of the user-configured (`hard`) limit, exponentially increase the soft limit.
+`Scale Up`: If the current chunk size is within 90% of the user-configured compressed limit, exponentially increase the uncompressed limit.
 The exponential function is 2^x where x has a minimum value of 1

-`Scale Down`: If the current chunk size exceeds the hard limit, decrease the soft limit and re-encode the decisions in the last chunk.
+`Scale Down`: If the current chunk size exceeds the compressed limit, decrease the uncompressed limit and re-encode the decisions in the last chunk.

-`Equilibrium`: If the chunk size is between 90% and 100% of the user-configured limit, maintain soft limit value.
+`Equilibrium`: If the chunk size is between 90% and 100% of the user-configured limit, maintain uncompressed limit value.

 When an event containing `nd_builtin_cache` cannot fit into a chunk smaller than `upload_size_limit_bytes`, OPA will drop the `nd_builtin_cache` key from the event, and will retry encoding the chunk without the non-deterministic